neguskay/react-redux-es6/README.md

-# Starter Kit for Building Applications in React and Redux on Pluralsight
+# An Applications in React and Redux

 ## Get Started